-It achieves its best performance when h is near the center of the stability interval [8, 11, 12, 23].
+It achieves its best performance when h is near the center of the longest stability interval, i.e. $h \approx 2$ [8, 11, 12, 23-25].

 - 2-stage Minimum Error (ME2).
-The coefficient of this integrator (b = 0.193183) was obtained by McLachlan in [20] through the minimization of the Hamiltonian truncation error (12).
+The coefficient of this integrator (b = 0.193183) was obtained by McLachlan in [20] through the minimization of the Hamiltonian truncation error (13).
 For quadratic problems, see also [23]. - 3-stage Velocity Verlet (VV3).
 Similarly to VV2, the 3-stage Velocity Verlet is a 3-stage integrator with the longest stability interval (0, 6) among 3-stage splitting integrators.
 One step of this algorithm of length h is just the concatenation of three steps of length h/3 of the standard Velocity Verlet integrator.
-As we did for VV2, we emphasize that when comparing below VV3 and alternative integrators, one is really comparing the standard VV algorithms. - 3-stage BCSS (BCSS3).
-The parameter values are found by imposing the relation (14) and with ρ_3 in (15).
+As we did for VV2, we emphasize that when comparing below alternative integrators with VV3, one is really comparing them with the standard VV algorithms.

+• 3-stage BCSS (BCSS3).
+The parameter values are found by imposing the relation (15) and with ρ_3 in (16).